robodrive-24/toolkit/README.md

 ## Citation
-If you find this competition helpful for your research, please kindly consider citing our papers:
+If you find this competition helpful for your research, kindly consider citing our papers:

 ```bibtex
 @article{xie2023robobev,